JasonMuteham/sql-mysteries/README.md

 https://jasonmuteham.github.io/sql-mysteries/

-Edit murder.sql to display your own SQL.
+Edit mySQL.sql to display your own SQL.

 See https://mystery.knightlab.com/ to test your own crime solving abilities!